MicrosoftDocs/cpp-docs/docs/standard-library/complex-functions.md

 ### Parameters

-*_Base*
+*_Base*<br/>
 The complex number or number that is of the parameter type for the complex number that is the base to be raised to a power by the member function.

-*_Power*
+*_Power*<br/>
 The integer or complex number or number that is of the parameter type for the complex number that is the power that the base is to be raised to by the member function.

 ### Return Value